 Since 2011, she has also been responsible for the Public Health division of the Public Health Multi-Organisation Thematic Institutes (ITMO) of the French National Alliance for Life Sciences and Health (Aviesan), which groups together the main stakeholders of life and health sciences in France.

-She is currently the Scientific Secretary General of Institut Pasteur.
+She is the Scientific General Secretary of the Institut Pasteur since 2013.